ableda/OccuSense/README.md

   The Pi will also be the home to store raw data collected from the sensor.
 This data will be formatted in two different files.
 On one hand one file will store the raw temperature frames with a time stamp in a file named after the date.
 On the other it will store a file with the detections (a person walked in and out) with a time stamp, a value 1 or -1 and the amount of frames which passed the threshold.
 That way the user has the ability to visualize the underlying data and be able to perform more research on improving the existing algorithm or adjusting it for another application.

-  Finally the Pi also hosts the PIR sensor for the reset mechanism, here are the specs.
+  Finally the Pi also hosts the PIR sensor for the reset mechanism, here are the specifications.

 ### Parallax Wide Angle PIR Sensor